Engaging Employees for Social Impact Advances Corporate Goals

 “At Amazon, we are continually looking for ways to achieve more with less, and work hard to raise the bar for customer experience.
 DemocracyLab provided us with an impactful way to use our skills to help non-profits achieve more, and contribute to improving the experience of their customers.
 It was time well spent – fun, impactful, and important.”

-We actually wrote an article about this!
+One of the first questions we often receive is “exactly what is a hackathon?” so we actually wrote an article about this!
 In short, it is when a group of volunteers band together under one roof - in this case, a virtual workspace - and work collectively on design and technical projects.
 DemocracyLab’s hackathons are different from most.
 Projects and participants are encouraged to work collaboratively rather than competitively, and focus exclusively on technology projects that advance the public good.

 For the Amazon SSPA Hack for Good event, members of the DemocracyLab team vetted projects that were interested in participating, then selected projects that were a good match for the interests and skills of the Amazon engineers, managers, designers and user experience professionals that were participating.
 Members of the Amazon SSPA team were then matched with projects based on their interest and the scope of work each project articulated.